Rammelsberg: Middle Ages

 Mining on the Rammelsberg was first mentioned in the records around 968 by the Saxon chronicler, Widukind of Corvey.
 According to his Res gestae saxonicae, Emperor Otto the Great had silver ore deposits (venas argenti) opened and extracted.
 The mining settlement of Goslar was not mentioned until 979.
 In 1005, attracted by the presence of silver, King Henry II of Germany had the Imperial Palace of Goslar (Kaiserpfalz Goslar) built at the foot of Mt.
-Rammelsberg, ad in 1009, held his first Imperial Assumbly there.
+Rammelsberg, and held his first Imperial Assembly there in 1009.
 Extended by his Salian successors Conrad II and Henry III, the palace of Goslar gradually replaced the former Royal palace of Werla.

 The profitable mines remained a Reichsgut directly belonging to the Holy Roman Emperor.
 When in 1175 Emperor Frederick Barbarossa called for support on his campaign against the Italian cities of the Lombard League, the Welf duke Henry the Lion demanded his enfeoffment with the Goslar mines in return, which Frederick denied.
 Duke Henry laid siege to the town and had the mining installations demolished.
 Restored after his deposition in 1180, the Rammelberg mines were again contested in 1198/99 during the Welf-Hohenstaufen throne quarrel between his son Otto IV and Frederick's son Philip of Swabia.